Recovery Coordinator - Northumberland Recovery Partnership

 What Benefits Will I Receive?

 - 28 days’ paid holiday a year, increasing with each year of service up to 30 days.
-Plus the option to purchase additional holidays
+Plus the option to buy or sell additional holidays and spread the cost

-- Flexible working patterns to support work-life balance
+- Flexible working solutions to support your work-life balance

 As part of the fight against COVID-19 here are some of the measures we have in place to keep our team members and the people we support safe: